-Keeping these limits in mind, four major definitional concepts will be considered here to provide serious comparative foundations to the study of Jewish demography worldwide (Figure 3): (a) the core Jewish population (CJP)-the group who consider Judaism their mutually exclusive identification framework, including both those who do see or do not see religion as a major avenue for identification (Jewish only, religion: Circle 1 in Figure 3; Jewish only, no religion: Circle 2 in the Figure); (b) the population with Jewish parent(s) (PJP)-including those who say they are partly Jewish because their identity is split between two or more different and relevant identification frameworks (Circle 3), and those who say they are not Jewish but have Jewish background in the form of at least one Jewish parent (Circle 4).
-Taken together Circles 3 and 4 may also be referred to as the "Jewish Connected" population; (c) the enlarged Jewish population (EJP)-including others who say they have Jewish background but not a Jewish parent (Circle 5), and all non-Jewish household members who live in households with Jews (Circle 6); and (d) the Law of Return population (LRP) (Circle 7).
-More detail on these definitions is presented in the Appendix.
+Keeping these limits in mind, four major definitional concepts will be considered here to provide serious comparative foundations to the study of Jewish demography worldwide (Figure 3):

+- (a) the core Jewish population (CJP)-the group who consider Judaism their mutually exclusive identification framework, including both those who do see and those who do not see religion as a major avenue for identification (In Figure 3: Circle 1: Jewish only, religion; Circle 2; Jewish only, no religion); - (b) the population with Jewish parent(s) (PJP)-including those who say they are partly Jewish because their identity is split between two or more different and relevant identification frameworks (Circle 3), and those who say they are not Jewish but have at least one Jewish parent (Circle 4).
+Taken together Circles 3 and 4 may also be referred to as the "Jewish-connected" population;

+- (c) the enlarged Jewish population (EJP)-including those who say they have Jewish background but not a Jewish parent (Circle 5), and all non-Jewish household members who live in households with Jews (Circle 6); and - (d) the Law of Return population (LRP) (Circle 7).
+More detail on these definitions is presented in the Appendix Table.